 2. Joyce Byers Will Have a New Romantic Interest

-3. Both of the New Characters Play Pivotal Roles
+3. The New Characters Play Pivotal Roles

 The cast of the second season has two major newcomers: Sadie Sink and Dacre Montgomery, who play brother and sister Max and Billy.
 While Max will hang around with the rest of the gang, Billy is more of a threat.
 Matt Duffer explained how the master of horror influenced this choice: "Stephen King always has really great human villains.
 The evil in the real world is often as bad or worse than the supernatural evil, so we wanted to introduce a character like that."